mjolewis/Car-Rental-Service/README.md

 The application uses several object oriented design principles.
 For example:
 1) The application uses the Spring framework to manage the interaction between the user interface and the backend logic.
-Spring uses the Inversion of Control principle.
-As a result, the view subscribes to updates within the model.
+Spring uses the Inversion of Control and allows the view to subscribe to updates within the model.
 2) The application uses interface based programming techniques to reduce coupling across the system.
-3) The Abstract Factory pattern is used to provide an interface for create families of related products.
+3) The Abstract Factory pattern declares an interface to create families of related products.
 The products in this case are car objects.
-4) In addition to the Abstract Factory creational pattern, this system uses the Singleton pattern where appropriate.
+4) In addition to the Abstract Factory pattern, this system uses the Singleton pattern where appropriate.
 As an example, database connection objects should only have a single instance throughout the application.
 5) The system also uses the Composite pattern to compose car and store objects into a tree structure.
 This is important because the parent company can own several stores and each store must have an inventory of cars to rent out to customers.
 As a result of the Composite pattern, the system also has a Composite Iterator and NullIterator.
 The